TL;DR

 The cost is also trust calibration.
 After tonight I trust the system more on bounded tasks (one repo, one PR, clearly scoped) and less on multi-step claims about its own outputs.
 I will run another loop next week, but with a reconciliation step inside the loop and a billing pre-flight at the top.

-If you want to see what came out of it, the /apps page lists the 12 new tools as coming-soon entries, the comparison hub was reorganized in PR #36, the 10 tools announcement draft sits behind PR #42, and the Convex to Neon migration war story draft sits behind PR #49.
+If you want to see what came out of it, the /apps page lists the 12 new tools as coming-soon entries, the comparison hub was reorganized in PR #36, and the 10 tools announcement draft sits behind PR #42.

 For anyone trying this themselves: the loop works.
 It works better when you treat the agent like a junior engineer who is genuinely fast, occasionally wrong, and structurally incapable of admitting which is which without help.
 Build the help in.
 Then go to bed.